 You should not be treated if you have an infection at the site of injection or are hypersensitive to any of the ingredients.
 Serious allergic reactions and cardiac events have been rarely reported with high dosage of Botox or Dysport injection.
 Dr. Shafa has been injecting Botox and later Dysport every single day since 1986.
 She admits that she has never experienced any significant unwanted side effects, however; after any treatment if you think you are having an allergic reaction or other unusual symptoms, such as difficulty swallowing, speaking, or breathing, call Dr, Shafa on her cell phone immediately.

 Side effects include possible discomfort, bleeding and later bruising at the site of injection.
 Non-underarm sweating, infection, sore throat, flu, headache, fever, neck or back pain, itching and anxiety has been reported.
 Patients with certain neuromuscular disorders such as ALS, myasthenia gravis, or Lambert-Eaton syndrome may be at an increased risk of serious side effects.

 Is Botox or Dysport treatment right for me?

 It all depends on what kind of changes or corrections you desire.
 You are welcome to schedule a complimentary consultation with Dr. Shafa who will listen to you and educate you on how we are able to achieve your desired results.
-You might benefit from a combination treatment such as adding dermal fillers or/and a skin rejuvenation plan to have Botox or Dysport injections.
+You might benefit from a combination treatment such as adding dermal fillers and/or a skin rejuvenation plan to have Botox or Dysport injections.
 View the Similarities and Differences between Botox and Dysport.
-Visit OC MedDerm to learn more about risk and benefit as well as alternative treatment for each anti anti-aging procedure we perform.
+Visit OC MedDerm to learn more about risks and benefits as well as alternative treatments for each anti anti-aging procedure we perform.